-Describe how resources will be allocated among funding categories.

-Allocated Resources in 2021:
+Describe how resources will be Allocated Resources in 2022:

-Homeowner Rehab: \$2,376,965 - 23.1%
+allocated among funding Homeowner Rehab: \$3,000,000

-Rental: \$3,777,957 - 36.8%
+categories.
+Rental: \$4,055,814

-Homebuyer Assistance: \$1,000,000 - 9.7%
+Homebuyer Assistance: \$1,000,000

-CHDO Set-Aside: \$1,540,984 - 15.0%
+CHDO Set-Aside: \$1,721,163

-CHDO Operating Expenses: \$50,000 - 0.5%
+CHDO Operating Expenses: \$50,000

-Disaster Activities (Homeowner Rehab/Rental Rehab): \$500,000 - 4.9%
+Disaster Activities (Homeowner Rehab/Rental Rehab): \$500,000

-State Administration: \$1,027,323 - 10.0%
+State Administration: \$1,147,442

-Total: \$10,273,229 - 100.0%
+Total: \$11,474,419

-Describe threshold factors and grant size limits.

-Threshold factors for HOME Rental/CHDO Rental & Homeownership
+Describe threshold factors and Threshold factors for HOME Rental/CHDO Rental & Homeownership

-- Eligible Applicant
+grant size limits.
+Eligible Applicant

-- Eligible Project Type/Activity
+Eligible Project Type/Activity

-- Financial Feasibility
+Financial Feasibility

-- Merits: Addressing State's Priority Housing Needs
+Merits: Addressing State's Priority Housing Needs

-- Evidence of Affirmatively Furthering Fair Housing
+Evidence of Affirmatively Furthering Fair Housing

-- Firm Commitment of Other Funding Sources
+Firm Commitment of Other Funding Sources

-- Implementation of Supportive Services
+Implementation of Supportive Services

-- Applicants Experience
+Applicants Experience

-- Certification of HOME Requirements
+Certification of HOME Requirements

-- Readiness to Proceed
+Readiness to Proceed

 Disaster Activity Funds Process and Requirements for Funding Allocations - Non-competitive scoring process.
-MHC will fund eligible applications in the order received until all funds exhausted.
+MHC will fund eligible applications in the order received until all funds are exhausted.
 To ensure fairness, the date and time received at MHC will be stamped on applications.

 Grant Size Limits:

 Homebuyer Assistance - Based on underwriting and subsidy layering review not to exceed a maximum cap of \$14,999.

 Rehabilitation of owner-occupied units-\$50,000; Historical-\$60,000

 Construction/Replacement - \$125,000

 The maximum award under the CHDO Rental & Homeownership Subject to change during application cycle and the amount of the 15% annual set-aside allocation and Home Rental is \$1,500,000.

 Home development subsidy - Based on maximum per unit subsidy limits determined and published annually by HUD.
 And subsidy layering review.

-Homeowner Rehab Threshold Requirements:

-- 1. Closeout Documentation If a jurisdiction has an open HOME grant, it must be closed out before filing a new application. - 2.
-Citizens Participation Documentation

-Audit - If jurisdiction is required to carry out a Single Audit it must be submitted with application, if not highest elected official must sign Certification form stating a Single Audit was not required in the most recent completed fiscal year.

-Homeowner rehab Grant Size: Maximum Grant Amount - \$600,000

-The Homeowner Rehabilitation Program is a competitive application process which involves a Threshold Application Review.
+Homeowner Rehab Threshold Requirements: Closeout Documentation - If a jurisdiction has an open HOME grant, it must be closed out before filing a new application.
+2. Citizens Participation Documentation Audit - If jurisdiction is required to carry out a Single Audit it must be submitted with application, if not highest elected official must sign Certification form stating a Single Audit was not required in the most recent completed fiscal year.
+Homeowner rehab Grant Size: Maximum Grant Amount - \$600,000 The Homeowner Rehabilitation Program is a competitive application process which involves a Threshold Application Review.
 Threshold review factors consist of the following: Documentation of need, submission concerted revitalization plan, previously funded projects timeline, MBE/WBE participation, project timely completion, administrator project management experience, community/supportive services involvement.
 Reconstruction is allowed in the Homeowner Rehabilitation activity - Construction is not.
 Construction is not an eligible activity under the Homeowner Rehabilitation Program.
 The word is used in reference to the Reconstruction (which is an eligible activity) of an existing unit.
 Disaster Activity Funds Grant Size Limits - Maximum Award: \$100,000 per applicant-Local Unit of Government.
-Maximum available per unit not to exceed \$10,000 for housing units and \$80,000 for factory-built units, which cannot be repaired.
+The maximum available per unit not to exceed \$10,000 for housing units and \$80,000 for factory-built units, which cannot be repaired.
 Costs in excess of grant funds must be provided by other resources, documented at the time the unit is presented for approval.